 Jesus: How terrible it will be for you, scribes and Pharisees, you hypocrites!
 You are like whitewashed tombs that look beautiful on the outside but inside are full of dead people's bones and every kind of impurity.

-Stealing from the Till: One of Judas' character flaws, brought up when he is among one of the disciples to complain about Mary Magdalene anoints Jesus, saying that the perfume could've been sold and the proceeds used to feed the poor...
+- One of Judas' character flaws, brought up when he is among one of the disciples to complain when Mary the sister of Martha anoints Jesus, saying that the perfume could've been sold and the proceeds used to feed the poor...

 "He did not say this because he cared about the poor but because he was a thief; as keeper of the money bag, he used to help himself to what was put into it."

 - Jesus also used the Parable of the Shrewd Manager (in which an unethical housekeeper commits accounting fraud to ensure that he has friends once he's fired from his current job) to illustrate that if godless heathens are willing to go to such lengths for temporary gains, then the disciples should be all the more wise when it comes to eternal glory.

 - Historical context actually suggests that the steward is not actually committing fraud, but that he is removing his commission from his master's debtors payments.
 He had previously committed dishonest acts, but his behavior in the parable itself is clean.

 - Stealth Hi/Bye: Post resurrection, Jesus makes sudden appearances even in locked rooms, and then disappears just as suddenly.

 - Stealth Insult: "King of the Jews" was the most insulting (to Roman sensibilities) thing Pilate could have called Jesus.
 Per John 19:21, the insult was completely lost on the Jewish chief priests.

 - Streaking: Possibly an Ur Example in Mark, where a young man wearing a sheet drops it when a guard tries to capture him and runs away in the buff.